 Is My Cat Cold?

-Nature naturally prepares a cat's coat to become thicker and denser to fight off the cold, however, a thick coat doesn't always mean a whole lotta warmth.
-Why?
+Although nature prepares a cat's coat to become thicker during winter to fight the cold, thick skin doesn't always mean a lot of warmth.

-We need to take action not only for our indoor cats but our feral outdoor cats as well.
-Your indoor cat will seek warmer areas of your home such as:
+We need to act not only for our indoor cats but also for feral cats.
+Your indoor cat will seek warmer areas of your home, such as:

 - Under blankets

 - Near heating vents

 - Inside your bed covers

 Protecting Felines Above Seven Years Old

 Felines over seven years old are more sensitive to the cold, and steps should be taken to provide them with the warmth they need.
 For cats that are leaner or senior cats and those with thyroid/medical conditions, taking the appropriate actions to secure their survival during the frigid winter months is essential.

 - Electric heated cat bed